The City of Yarra should develop and implement an Integrated Transport Plan and associated Parking Management Plan, because it would:

 - mitigate our upcoming climate emergency,

 - comply with Objective 6 of the Council Plan, and

 - resolve conflicts between multiple adopted strategies, policies and plans.

-Council adopted a Strategic Transport Statement in 2006, and a key quote supports the development of an Integrated Transport Strategy (or Plan):
+Council adopted a Strategic Transport Statement in 2006, a key starting point to the development of an Integrated Transport Plan:

 On 2nd June 2020 the City of Yarra adopted a Climate Emergency Plan, which commits to developing and implementing an Integrated Transport Plan: